-Switch up your daily commute this month by carpooling with other coworkers.
+Switch up your daily commute this month by carpooling with coworkers.
 If you have a reliable car, offer to be the driver — on the condition that your carpool buddies take care of all gas costs.
-If you're not wild about being the sole driver, work out a plan where you each switch off; you'll still save money on fuel.
+If you're not wild about being the sole driver, work out a plan where you switch off with a pal; you'll both save money on fuel.

-Those cash-back points have to come in handy sometime.
-If you've been using a rewards credit card, check your statement to see how much you can redeem.
+Those cash-back points you're accumulating can come in handy.
+If you regularly use a rewards credit card, check your statement to see how much you can redeem.

 Just like money found under the couch cushion, these points were always there — but taking advantage of them is like tapping into free cash you can use throughout the month without dipping into your bank account.